 With old holiday cards, laminate and punch holes around the edges.
 Tie one end of a piece of yarn to the card and attach a lacing needles to the other end (or wrap the end in tape if you don’t have lacing needles).
 Let the children practice sewing.

 Cut rectangular "cards" out of red construction paper, then cut slightly smaller rectangles from wrapping paper (two from each kind) and glue to construction paper.
 Laminate and play Memory/Concentration.
-You can also use pairs of Christmas stickers.
+You can also use pairs of Christmas stickers or old Christmas cards.

 Feely Box containing Christmas items such as bows, cookie cutters, wrapping paper, non-breakable ornaments, stockings, bells, candles, etc.